g8kmh/RP2040_OOK48_LCD/README.md

 The receiver audio is connected using a simple CR network to GPIO Pins GND, 3V3 and 28 on the top edge of the HMI Module.
 Details of this interface are in this file.  ![Interface](Documents/Schematic.pdf)

+IO Pin 6 is connected to to gate of an N channel Mosfet.
+The drain of this Mosfet is connected to the PTT input of the radio.
 IO Pin 7 is connected to to gate of an N channel Mosfet.
 The drain of this Mosfet is connected to the Key input of the radio.

 The firmware requires the connection of a GPS module.
 This is used to accurately set the time and to generate the 1 Pulse per second signal used to synchromise the satrt of each character.
 Any GPS module with a 3V3 output and a 1PPS output can be used.
 It needs to output NMEA data at 9600 Baud or 38400 Baud.
 One of the G10A-F30 modules was used for development.